We Win Because You Didn't

 - The Alamo: A small group of Texans hold out in an old mission, stalling the Mexicans long enough for the rest of the Texans to gather and strike.

-- The War of 1812: Even though America failed to accomplish most of its primary objectives (i.e. taking British America aka Canada), the US maintains that it "won" because it didn't technically lose ("We got respect from Britain and repelled their invasions").
-While Canada takes the same opinion for themselves ("We threw back multiple American invasions from our lands using inferior numbers even though the Brits did the majority of the actual fighting").
-The Brits, on the other hand, tend to ignore the whole affair wholesale.
+- The War of 1812: Even though the USA failed to conquer British America, US nationalists maintain that their country "won" because it didn't lose any territory ("We got respect from Britain and eventually repelled their raiding parties") - ignoring of course the huge (and rather pointless, as indeed the whole war was) hit to the country's economy what with all long-distance and coastal/local trade being shut down by the Royal Navy's blockade.
+While Canada takes the same opinion for themselves ("We repulsed multiple American campaigns using inferior numbers even though the Brits did the majority of the actual fighting").
+The Brits, on the other hand, have no idea the war was even a thing.

 - The attack on Baltimore would also count.
 It's considered an American victory due to the British Fleet's inability to take Fort McHenry and advance into Baltimore harbor.

 - When Britain was no longer busy fighting France and all her continental allies, the USA gave up in short order.
 They knew they couldn't win a drawn-out war against a first-rate power like Britain, and their economy had already suffered enough already.

 - Antietam: The Union held the field at the end of this bloody battle, but suffered greater losses than the Confederacy.
 Despite this, by claiming the battle as a victory, Lincoln was able to issue the Emancipation Proclamation, which changed the whole character of the war in the Union's favor.